kokashking/Re-SpaceTools/README.md

 right now you can save only one drawing, but you can trick it by renaming

-Shortcuts:
-- s : save the drawing
-- l : load the drawing

-- 0 : noisy vibration of lines on kick (sound reactive)
-- 1 : sequential fadein/out of the edges

 TODOs:
 - add other edge animations (glow, trim etc.)